-I am a Lecturer in Physical Geography with research interests in contemporary catchments, aquatic systems and sediment archives.
+I am a Lecturer in Physical Geography with research interests in contemporary catchments, aquatic systems, sediment archives and community citizen science.
 My main research concentrates on aquatic sediments and reconstructions of past environments (Anthropocene and Holocene timescales) using physical, chemical and biological materials.
 Recent research has additionally included work with Rivers Trusts and local communities to ensure that catchments, rivers and lakes can achieve their full potential both environmentally and recreationally.
-I am the President of the Irish Quaternary Association and a Director of the Maigue Rivers Trust.
+I am Vice-Chair of the Maigue Rivers Trust and former Chair of the Irish Quaternary Association (2014-20).
 I am also a member of the RIA Geosciences and Geography Committee and an Editorial Advisory Board Member for Biology and Environment: Proceedings of the Royal Irish Academy.

 - Dalton C.& McGlynn G. (eds.)
 (2019) Standing on the Shoulders of Giants: A Quaternary Science Retrospective.
 Irish Quaternary Association, pp. 116.
 ISBN 978-0-947920-60-9.

 - McGlynn, G., Lejju, J., Dalton, C., Mooney, S.D., Rose, N.L., Tompkins, A.M., Bannister, W. and Taylor, D (2019) Remotely-driven environmental changes in a global biodiversity hotspot: evidence from the Albertine Rift, central Africa.
 Journal of Biogeography.
 46(9): 2098-2114.

 - Dalton, C. (2018) Natural capital: An inventory of Irish lakes.
 Irish Geography, 51(1): 75–92.